 Maintaining Lawful Visa Status

 Full-Time Enrollment Requirement: F-1 visa students are required to register full-time each semester (fall and spring) at Gordon-Conwell.
-Full-time status for the Online MAR program is equal to six credit hours per semester.
+Full-time status for the online MACM program is equal to six credit hours per semester.
 Only one online or distance education course per semester can count toward full-time status.
-Due to this requirement, for those in the online MAR program, we recommend that students complete their residency requirements at the beginning or end of their program.
+Due to this requirement, for those in the online MACM program, we recommend that students complete their residency requirements at the beginning or end of their program.